rclone/rclone/docs/content/commands/rclone_mount.md

 the data that has been downloaded present in them.

-This mode should support all normal file system operations and is otherwise identical to --vfs-cache-mode writes.
+This mode should support all normal file system operations and is otherwise identical to `--vfs-cache-mode` writes.

-When reading a file rclone will read --buffer-size plus --vfs-read-ahead bytes ahead.
-The --buffer-size is buffered in memory whereas the --vfs-read-ahead is buffered on disk.
+When reading a file rclone will read `--buffer-size` plus `--vfs-read-ahead` bytes ahead.
+The `--buffer-size` is buffered in memory whereas the `--vfs-read-ahead` is buffered on disk.

-When using this mode it is recommended that --buffer-size is not set too big and --vfs-read-ahead is set large if required.
+When using this mode it is recommended that `--buffer-size` is not set too large and `--vfs-read-ahead` is set large if required.

 **IMPORTANT** not all file systems support sparse files.
 In particular FAT/exFAT do not.
 Rclone will perform very badly if the cache directory is on a filesystem which doesn't support sparse files and it will log an ERROR message if one is detected.

+## VFS Chunked Reading

+When rclone reads files from a remote it reads them in chunks.
+This means that rather than requesting the whole file rclone reads the chunk specified.
+This can reduce the used download quota for some remotes by requesting only chunks from the remote that are actually read, at the cost of an increased number of requests.

+These flags control the chunking:

+    --vfs-read-chunk-size SizeSuffix        Read the source objects in chunks (default 128M) --vfs-read-chunk-size-limit SizeSuffix  Max chunk doubling size (default off)

+Rclone will start reading a chunk of size `--vfs-read-chunk-size`, and then double the size for each read.
+When `--vfs-read-chunk-size-limit` is specified, and greater than `--vfs-read-chunk-size`, the chunk size for each open file will get doubled only until the specified value is reached.
+If the value is "off", which is the default, the limit is disabled and the chunk size will grow indefinitely.

+With `--vfs-read-chunk-size 100M` and `--vfs-read-chunk-size-limit 0`
+the following parts will be downloaded: 0-100M, 100M-200M, 200M-300M, 300M-400M and so on.
+When `--vfs-read-chunk-size-limit 500M` is specified, the result would be 0-100M, 100M-300M, 300M-700M, 700M-1200M, 1200M-1700M and so on.

+Setting `--vfs-read-chunk-size` to `0` or "off" disables chunked reading.

 ## VFS Performance

 These flags may be used to enable/disable features of the VFS for performance or other reasons.
+See also the [chunked reading](#vfs-chunked-reading) feature.

-In particular S3 and Swift benefit hugely from the --no-modtime flag (or use --use-server-modtime for a slightly different effect) as each read of the modification time takes a transaction.
+In particular S3 and Swift benefit hugely from the `--no-modtime` flag (or use `--use-server-modtime` for a slightly different effect) as each read of the modification time takes a transaction.

     --no-checksum     Don't compare checksums on up/download.